justpqa/lightweight-rag-agent-for-genomic-curation/README.md

 ## 💰 Cost & Efficiency Notes

 - With our current model choice and everything can be handled and download to used locally, the cost of our RAG pipeline is 0

+## 💡 Future direction

+- Incorporate separate pipeline for automated download of corpus of papers => allow easier extraction of richer metadata
+- Experiments with different models (with a high focus on lightweight model, especially sub-1B model on LLM) and configuration of generation